A Recession is Coming: Save Costs Through Procurement

 Automation can come in the form of stand-alone software or ‘add-ons’ like Lhotse which easily integrate into your existing systems.
 Using AI or machine learning to automate your processes stops your employees from having to perform repetitive manual tasks.

 Taking away the pressure of unnecessary manual tasks from your employees frees up their time.
-This means that they can focus their attention on strategic activities, such as analyzing data and generating insights – creating more value for your company!
+This means that they can focus their attention on strategic activities, such as analysing data and generating insights – creating more value for your company!

 The age-old phrase ‘time is money’ has never been more relevant than in the procurement industry.
 Automation can save up to 75% in the purchase order requisition, submittal, and approval processes.